 Reactive programming is awesome and really makes complex I/O stuff simple.
 However, FRP is totally different approach how you look at the events and programming.
 Such a change in thinking requires good quality materials which can make the learning process simpler and quicker.
 Here’s the list of materials which I’ve read and I’ve found them useful.
 The list is sorted in an order I would like to read it 😉

-This is the second place I would like to learn from.
+After you’ve watched Marin’s talk I think a good idea is to read this series.
 The series says a lot about Observables, beginning with the basic operators, binding the model and the UI and ending with schedulers.
 I’ve found this series very useful because it is well split into smaller chapters.
 What’s more, the Author lives in the same city as I do 😄.
 I really encourage you to read it.

 This is the another awesome series about RxSiwft.
 The author writes what RxSwift can offer you and how it can improve writing iOS apps.
 He also covers basics operators, ‘Driver’ unit, how to get rid of state and unit-tests.
 I really like the series!